peterhoward42/dxact-analytics/README.md

 Note the routing / binding of a declared function name to the go function in the `init()` function for the `./functions` module.

-We use Google's *build from source* option - which lets you use `gcloud` to delegate the (Docker) build process to Google in the cloud.
+We use Google's *build from source* option - which lets you use `gcloud` to bypass needing to do the Docker build process locally, and instead delegate that to Google in the cloud.

 # Configure / Build and Run